Anarchism, Violence and Insurrectionism.

 Anarchists as bomb throwers - Historical anarchist perspectives on insurrections and violence.

-Since the development of Anarchism in the first international alongside Marxism, many anarchists have sought to use violent acts and means to help destroy the state and capitalism.
-Towards the back end of the 19th century, a current emerged within anarchism which sought to use violent acts like assassinations and bombings to start working class revolts which would overthrow the state and forge the path towards anarchism.
+Since the development of Anarchism in the First International alongside Marxism, many anarchists have sought to use violent acts and means to help destroy the state and capitalism.
+Towards the end of the 19th century, a current emerged within anarchism that sought to use violent acts, like assassinations and bombings, to initiate working-class revolts that would overthrow the state and pave the way for anarchism.

 Insurrectionist strategy and opposition to formal anarchist organisations were partly developed due to widespread state repression of anarchist groups in nations like Italy.
-This led to theorists like Cafiero preferring small federated groups of individuals who could use their initiative more freely than in established trade unions and specific anarchist groups (these small groups were often known as affinity groups) while also making police infiltration less likely than in larger and more formal anarchist federations and trade unions.
+This led theorists like Cafiero to prefer small federated groups of individuals who could use their initiative more freely than in established trade unions and specific anarchist groups (these small groups were often known as affinity groups), while also making police infiltration less likely than in larger and more formal anarchist federations and trade unions.

 The first phase of the insurrectionist strategy was categorised by groups of anarchist militants/radical workers launching revolts and rebellions against the ruling classes.
-Some notable examples occurred in Lyon (France), Italy and Spain throughout the back end of the 19th century.
+Some notable examples occurred in Lyon (France), Italy, and Spain throughout the latter part of the 19th century.

-These insurrections universally failed, largely due to a lack of numbers (of anarchists), the state being aware of the plots and a lack of participation from the working class.
-These insurrections then brought harsh repression from the state and cracked down on anarchist organisations and newspapers.
+These insurrections universally failed, mainly due to a lack of numbers (of anarchists), the state being aware of the plots and a lack of participation from the working class.
+These insurrections then brought harsh repression from the state, and it cracked down on anarchist organisations and newspapers.

-The harsh repression faced by anarchists fed into the second phase of insurrectionist strategy which saw a transition towards individual acts of violence conducted by anarchist militants.
-This phase began in the 1880s and continued largely until the First World War with anarchists from several different nations using bombs, guns and daggers to attack the ruling class.
+The harsh repression faced by anarchists contributed to the second phase of insurrectionist strategy, which saw a transition towards individual acts of violence committed by anarchist militants.
+This phase began in the 1880s and continued largely until the First World War, with anarchists from several different nations using bombs, guns and daggers to attack the ruling class.

-The idea of creating spontaneous insurrections via acts of propaganda of the deed did not prove successful, the assassination of an Austrian Empress led to the convening of an international Confernece in Rome which was dedicated to the establishment of surveillance organisations which were tasked to monitor anarchist activity.
+The idea of creating spontaneous insurrections via acts of propaganda of the deed did not prove successful; the assassination of an Austrian Empress led to the convening of an international Conference in Rome, which was dedicated to the establishment of surveillance organisations which were tasked to monitor anarchist activity.

-Insurrectionist anarchism was largely unsuccessful in the late 19th and early 20th centuries, despite the killing of many ruling-class figures no major working-class revolts occurred as a result.
+Insurrectionist anarchism was largely unsuccessful in the late 19th and early 20th centuries, despite the killing of many ruling-class figures; no major working-class revolts occurred as a result.
 Insurrectionism was also not universally agreed upon as a strategy among anarchist theorists.
-Mikhail Bakunin for example in a letter sent to two Russian political activists/socialists rejected the idea that you could end oppression simply through one assassination of a ruling class figure, he discussed this point concerning the potential assassination of the Russian Tsar:
+Mikhail Bakunin, for example, in a letter sent to two Russian political activists/socialists, rejected the idea that you could end oppression simply through the assassination of a ruling class figure.
+He discussed this point concerning the potential assassination of the Russian Tsar:

 “Like you, I think that no good can come of regicide in Russia, and I am even ready to agree that it would be definitely harmful, for it would arouse a reaction favourable to the Tsar, but I am not at all surprised that not everybody is of this opinion, and that in the stress of the present situation, which may well be intolerable, a man has come forward who is less philosophically sophisticated and therefore has more energy than we have, and who imagines that the Gordian knot can be cut with one stroke”6